ericNunnDev/Backend/README.md

 ###### /register

-- register an user and returns the id of the created user
+- Register a user and returns the id of the created user

 - returns
 ```